Features

 1. More Potential to Maximize Your Income

 As you will be renting out your property at a higher nightly rate, you can make more money on the condition that you have a good occupancy rate.
-With Airbnb, you can also sell extra services to your guests which can help you to generate extra money on top of the rental income.
+With Airbnb, you can also sell extra services to your Airbnb guests which can help you to generate extra money on top of the rental income.

 2. More Flexibility in Terms of Pricing